hiiamboris/red-wiki/Guru-Meditations.md

 Values in Red cannot exist outside a value container (`block!`, `paren!`, `map!`, `hash!`, `context!`, ...), even what you write in the console, the input is `load`ed as a block.

+# Red/System `either` as expression

+`Either` was never meant to be used as an expression, just a statement.
+The rules were relaxed it a bit, but the compiler can't handle it properly, so it will generate incorrect code in some cases (especially on ARM).
+It has to do with register allocation handling, so is not easily fixed.
+It would require a re-design of the entire code emitter, so it will have to wait for R/S 2.0.
+In the meantime, avoid typecasting on returned value from `either`.
+To be really safe, only use it as a statement, not an expression.